-- by Vickie Bennett, Art Library, Central Library
+- Original article by Vickie Bennett, updated by Adam Barham, Art Library

-Contact the Art Library on 0113 37 87017 for more information.
-A research guide listing the main highlights from the Sanderson Collection is also available, or you can view more of our Treasures and Collections elsewhere on the Secret Libary.
+If you would like more information about the Sanderson Collection, please contact the Art Library on 0113 37 87017.
+A research guide listing the main highlights from the Sanderson Collection is also available.